2015 Stanley Cup playoffs

 The Los Angeles Kings became the first defending Stanley Cup champions since the Carolina Hurricanes in 2007 to fail to make the playoffs.
 The Boston Bruins failed to make the playoffs for the first time since 2007 and became the first reigning Presidents' Trophy winners to miss the post-season since the Buffalo Sabres in 2008 (and the third overall).
+It was the first time in NHL history where both the defending Stanley Cup champions and the defending Presidents' Trophy winners missed the playoffs in the same post-season.
 In addition, the San Jose Sharks failed to make the post-season for the first time since 2003, ending the NHL's second-longest active playoff streak.

 For the first time since 2000, both the Eastern and Western Conference finals went the full seven games.
 For the sixth consecutive season and tenth out of twelve seasons, a team from California was in the Western Conference final.

 The Tampa Bay Lightning became the first team in league history to face an Original Six team in all four rounds of the playoffs in the same year, as they played against the Detroit Red Wings, Montreal Canadiens, New York Rangers and Chicago Blackhawks, respectively.
 They also became the fourth team to defeat three consecutive Original Six teams.

 The Lightning also tied the 1987 Philadelphia Flyers, 2004 Calgary Flames and 2014 Los Angeles Kings for playing the most playoff games (26) in a postseason (later matched by the 2019 St. Louis Blues), all four currently hold the record under a four-round playoff format.
 The record was subsequently broken by the Dallas Stars during the expanded 2020 Stanley Cup playoffs.